simpleshinobu/scbenchmark/README.md

 ```
 Then, create your own train data and test data.
 Note that, downloading the whole data could easily test the Table 6 in the main paper.

+When prepare environment, please refer to requirements.txt, and note that datasets=2.16.0 is essential.
 ### Pretrain Models

 Run the baseline model (last lline in Table 1 in the main paper) (6 layers, 256 dimensions, use mvc, use weighted sampling, cls as cell feature, log1p preprocess) with the following command: